-As a participating provider, you have agreed to submit all claims within 90 days of the date of service.
-Claims submitted with dates of service beyond 90 days are not reimbursable.
+As an IPA provider, you have agreed to submit all claims within the time specified in your contract.
+Claims submitted with dates of service beyond the timeframe are not reimbursable.

 Claim Format Standards

 Standard CMS required data elements must be present for a claim to be considered a clean claim and can be found in the CMS Claims Processing Manuals.
 The link to the CMS Claims Processing Manuals is: